Corporate Legal

 17.1

 The College will endeavour to maintain the confidentiality of all members of the College Community who are involved in a matter falling under this Policy to the extent practicable and appropriate in all of the circumstances.
-College Community Members need to be aware that privacy laws, in particular The Freedom of Information and Protection of Privacy Act, prevent the College from disclosing “personal information”, which has been defined to include specific findings, outcomes and disciplinary measures in relation to Complaints investigated in accordance with this Procedures Guide.
+College Community Members need to be aware that privacy laws, in particular The Freedom of Information and Protection of Privacy Act, prevent the College from disclosing “personal information”, which has been defined to include specific findings, outcomes and disciplinary measures in relation to Complaints investigated in accordance with these Procedures.
 These restrictions on disclosures apply to any individual to whom the personal information does not concern and may include Complainants, witnesses, the media and prospective employers.
-Accordingly, all parties should understand that a public denunciation of wrongdoing is not an outcome that can be expected from pursuing a Complaint under this Procedures Guide.
+Accordingly, all parties should understand that a public denunciation of wrongdoing is not an outcome that can be expected from pursuing a Complaint under these Procedures.

 17.2